Hezkore/nautilus-dosbox/README.md

 _(mount drive is always A:)_

 # Installation
-1. Git clone _(recommended)_ or Download
+1. Git clone _(recommended)_ or download
 2. Symlink _(recommended)_ or extract to `~/.local/share/nautilus/scripts`

 # Updating
-If you used Git clone and symlinked the script; all you have to do is run `git pull` in the Git cloned directory to update the files to the latest version.\
+If you used Git clone and symlinked the script; all you have to do is run `git pull` in the Git cloned directory to update the files.\
-Otherwise you'll have to re-download all the files and extract them to your nautilus actions folder on each update.
+Otherwise, you'll have to re-download all the files and extract them to your nautilus scripts folder on each update.